MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-access-a-store-on-remote-server-when-outlook-is-in-cached-exchange-mode.md

 ---
-title: "Access a Store on the Remote Server When Outlook is in Cached Exchange Mode"
+title: "Access a store on the remote server when Outlook is in Cached Exchange Mode"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer